Mr. Freeze: Reception

-The character of Mr. Freeze has been analyzed as a stereotypical depiction of a villainous European in fiction.
 IGN's list of the Top 100 Comic Book Villains of All Time List ranked Mr. Freeze as #67.

 Other characters named Mr. Freeze

 Robot Mr. Freeze

 In Blackhawk, Mr. Freeze appears as a robot created and controlled by Professor Thurman to pose as a villain so that Thurman could use his "Instant Freeze Icing Machine" invention to commit crimes without incriminating himself, but the plan is eventually foiled by the Blackhawks and Thurman is arrested.

+Earth-Two Mr. Zero

+An issue of The Brave and the Bold revealed that there was a criminal on Earth-Two who also operated as Mr. Zero.
+While not much is known about Earth-Two's Mr. Zero, his freeze gun was among the weaponry used by Earth-Two's Hugo Strange to attack Robin, Batwoman, and Batman of Earth-One.

 Other versions

-Flashpoint

-In the alternate timeline of Flashpoint, Mr. Freeze attacks the S.T.A.R.
-Labs in Central City to find a cure for his wife Nora.
-However, Citizen Cold attacks and uses his cold gun to freeze Mr. Freeze's body.
-Mr. Freeze tries to escape on robotic legs, but Citizen Cold freezes him to death and tells him that Nora is dead.
-This version of Mr. Freeze is a friend of Fallout's and pursues revenge against Citizen Cold for murdering him.
-It is later revealed that radiation produced by Fallout is the cure Mr. Freeze was searching for.
+"Flashpoint"

+In the 2011 "Flashpoint" storyline, alternate timeline variant of Victor Fries / Mr. Freeze appears in Flashpoint: Citizen Cold.
+This version is a friend of Fallout and an enemy of the eponymous Citizen Cold, who later kills Freeze.
+Additionally, Freeze's motivations revolve around seeking a cure for Fallout's radioactive powers.